 - Domestic travel (United States only): Travel approver.

-- International Travel (anywhere outside the United States): Travel approver plus the traveler's dean/associate vice president or their designee.
+- International travel (anywhere outside the United States): Travel approver plus the traveler's dean/associate vice president or their designee.

-Air, lodging and car rental reservations should be booked through the Concur booking tool or our travel advisor, TravelPlex.
+Air, lodging and car rental reservations should be booked through the Concur Travel booking tool or our travel advisor, TravelPlex.
 Travel must be planned at least several weeks in advance to qualify for discounted fares.

 Reimbursable travel days are from one day prior to the actual dates of University business-related activity through the final day of the University business-related activity.
-If the business related-activity begins in the afternoon or evening, the traveler should attempt to travel the morning of same day.
+If the business related-activity begins in the afternoon or evening, the traveler should attempt to travel the morning of the same day.

 For routine travel, make arrangements through the online Concur Travel booking module to minimize service fees.
 The fee for each transaction is $7.

 Call Kathleen Altepeter with TravelPlex at 314-569-1900 for changes or cancellations to interactive reservations.